 PAPERS: A writing tutor can help look over a paper draft to check for grammar issues and the development of the thesis.
 The tutor can also help you brainstorm and work through the various drafts.
 The more drafts and revision you go through, the better the end result will be.

 INFORMATION: We also have resources like informational handouts and documentation style manuals (MLA, APA, AP, and Turabian).
 Some handouts are available online under the "Style Guides," Learning Styles," and "Resources" menus to the left.
 These and other resources are available in print any time the ARC is open, Aaron 100.

 STUDY SKILLS AND TIME MANAGEMENT: Tutors are trained to help with general study skills and time management.
 If what you’ve been doing for a course hasn’t worked well, a tutor can suggest different ways to study.
 Remember, the tutor has been through the class already and might have insight into how the professor tests.
 Tutors can also advise you about how to juggle a 36-hour, full-time college commitment.

-· TEST PROCTORING: You and your professor can also make arrangements for you to take make-up tests in the ARC.
-The ARC is available for this service during all our operating hours,.
+TEST PROCTORING: You and your professor can also make arrangements for you to take make-up tests in the ARC.
+Test proctoring is by appointment only Monday-Friday.